Last night (8 pm), I had a doubles match…

-The new tall player even though had impressive strokes, as I expected, he had some flaws that pretty much cost him all the 5 sets that he lost (it took us two hours and a half to complete the five sets).
+The new tall player, even though he had impressive strokes, as I expected, he had some flaws that pretty much cost him all the 5 sets that he lost (it took us two hours and a half to complete the five sets).

-His major flaw as a doubles player was for him not to recognise the advantage he had being tall – instead of coming up to the net when his partner served, he’d stay just behind the service line; sometimes even at the baseline.
+His major flaw as a doubles player was not recognizing the advantage he had being tall – instead of coming up to the net when his partner served, he’d stay just behind the service line; sometimes even at the baseline.
 That was a huge mistake.

 I was assuming he did not feel comfortable at the net; probably not trusting his reactions, reflexes… who knows?

-Another problem he had was being over confident on his powerful strokes.
-For most of the players who grow up to be tall among their peers, they like to impress them with the power they can generate and therefore build their game around hitting it hard.
-Basically if the ball goes in, it is a winner; if not…
+Another problem he had was being overconfident with his powerful strokes.
+Most players who grow up to be taller among their peers tend to try to impress others with the power they can generate and therefore, build their game around hitting hard.
+If the ball goes in, it is a winner; if not…

 Ultimately, being tall and staying on the baseline, he would not run up to the short balls most of the time.